FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 view(riem_stations("countrycode__citycode"))
 ```
 When the countrycode and citycode are identified, the weatherdata can be viewed and analyzed according to the user's interests.

+### 4. Downloading AirBNB files
+Pricing data from the different days throughout a period of a year are downloaded from http://insideairbnb.com/get-the-data.html.
+The website contains variaous types of data about the AirBNB places.

 ## Main results :chart_with_upwards_trend:
 The final output obtained via regression: